aaravdave/Glioblasted-Prototype/README.md

 > More information is in the file titled `LICENSE.md`.

 ## Contacts
-For questions concerning the contents of this repository (including this README file), please contact aaravhdave \[at] gmail \[dot] com.
+For questions concerning the contents of this repository, please contact aaravhdave \[at] gmail \[dot] com.